2024 - death in the Pantheon

 Images by James Hartley.
 Design by Ara Nuri Steel.

-World Premiere at the Erskineville Town Hall as part of the Sydney Fringe Festival, 9-10 September 2016
+Erskineville Town Hall as part of the Sydney Fringe Festival, 9th and 10th September 2016.

 A new Australian play by James Hartley.